utndatasystems/utndatasystems.github.io/_news/2023-11-01_welcome_mihail.md

 related_posts: false
 ---

-Welcome **Mihail Stoian**, who joins the Data Systems Lab as a Doctoral Researcher!
+A warm welcome to **Mihail Stoian**, who joins the Data Systems Lab as a Doctoral Researcher!